False Positives Raised by Quantum Readout Error Mitigation: Methods

 where $|\Psi_{0}\rangle$ is chosen to be the single-determinant Hartree-Fock (HF) wave function.
 The cluster operator that truncated at single- and double-excitations has the form of

 where the one- and two-body terms are defined as

-Using fermion-to-qubit transformations such as Jordan-Wigner or Bravyi-Kitaev\cite{jw-bk-1, jw-bk-2, jw-bk-3, jw-bk-4}, the unitary operator $U(\vec{\theta})=\exp(\hat{T} - \hat{T}^{\dagger})$ can then be written as:
+Using fermion-to-qubit transformations such as Jordan-Wigner or Bravyi-Kitaev \cite{jw-bk-1, jw-bk-2, jw-bk-3, jw-bk-4}, the unitary operator $U(\vec{\theta})=\exp(T - T^{\dagger})$ can then be written as:

 where $\{\sigma^{\alpha}_{p}, \sigma^{ \beta}_{q}, \cdots\}$ are Pauli operators $\{ \sigma_{X}, \sigma_{y}, \sigma_{z}, I \}$ on orbitals $\{\alpha, \beta, \cdots, p, q, \dots\}$, and $\{\tilde{\theta}\}$ and $\{\theta\}$ span the same parameter space.
-These unitary operators are thus decomposed using approximation schemes such as Trotter-Suzuki decomposition\cite{trotter-1, trotter-2} and mapped to quantum circuits, leading to a number of approximately $\mathcal{O}(N^4) \sim \mathcal{O}(N^5)$ gates where $N$ is the number of orbitals.
+These unitary operators are thus decomposed using approximation schemes such as Trotter-Suzuki decomposition \cite{trotter-1, trotter-2} and mapped to quantum circuits, leading to a number of approximately $\mathcal{O}(N^4) \sim \mathcal{O}(N^5)$ gates where $N$ is the number of orbitals.

 On a quantum computer, the implementation of the VQE circuit for UCCSD ansatz requires decomposition of the exponential-formed cluster operators into basic quantum single-qubit and two-qubit gates.
-Approximation schemes are often used, such as Trotter-Suzuki decomposition\cite{trotter-1, trotter-2}:
+Approximation schemes are often used, such as Trotter-Suzuki decomposition \cite{trotter-1, trotter-2}: .
+The Trotterized UCC wave function takes the form: